jgeumlek/MoltenGamepad/documentation/profiles.md

     save profiles to <filename>

 Will save all currently used driver profiles (not device profiles!) to the specified file, placed in the `profiles` config directory.

+You'll likely want to put your filename in quotes.

 ##Loading